Alteheit/cafejs-2024/README.md

 This is the repository for the CafeJS walkthrough.
 This is the JavaScript-based version of Digital Cafe, which is the scenario we use to teach students of ITMGT how to build a web application.

-CafeJS places special emphasis on how to write the "front-end", which is code that runs on your user's device.
-In this case, your user's device can be assumed to be running a web browser like Chrome or Firefox.
-We will also have to discuss how to write the "back-end", or code that runs on your servers.
-I will heavily scaffold the back-end, because as you will see later, just because JavaScript can do back-end does not mean that you should use JavaScript for back-end.
+JavaScript is really best used for the "front-end," or the code that runs directly on your user's device.
+This is not because it is good.
+It's because JavaScript is the only language that runs on web browsers.
+Regretfully, in 2009, a way to run JavaScript on the server was created, so now you have people running JavaScript on the server, too.

+It may be evident that I am not a fan of JavaScript.
+Do not expect this view to change.
+I can tolerate it as a software professional, but as a teacher?
+It sucks.
+There are many things about it which just makes learning how to code a worse experience than it has to be.
+You will see why later.
+I resent that it's so popular because it scares students away from coding altogether.

 If you are a student aiming to complete the CafeJS assignment, please head to `doc/walkthrough` and go through each of the documents starting from 0001.